5 harsh truths about your global lifestyle that are standing in the way of your ideal future

 4. Mistaking tax-free or low tax for cheap living

-Earning a tax-free salary, or enjoying expat living in a low tax environment, is a major draw for people moving overseas.
+Earning a tax-free salary, or enjoying expat living in a low-tax environment, is a major draw for people moving overseas.

 However, often essentials such as healthcare or rent are much more expensive than you're used to.

-This requires careful budgeting.
+This requires careful thought.